hristo-vrigazov/mmap.ninja/README.md

 ## When do I use it?

-Use it whenever you want to store a sequence of `np.ndarray`s that you are going to read from at random positions very often.
+Use it whenever you want to store a sequence of `np.ndarray`s (of varying shapes) that you are going to read from at random positions very often.

 `mmap_ninja` can work with any type of data that can be stored as a `np.ndarray`, as the